CoderDebajyoti/Cat_vs_Dog_Classification/README.md

-Here's a template for your GitHub repository README:

----

 # Cat vs Dog Classification

 A machine learning project for classifying images of cats and dogs using a Convolutional Neural Network (CNN) model.
 This project uses a labeled dataset from Kaggle to train and evaluate the model’s performance in identifying images as either a cat or a dog.